KoreTeknology/Blender-Generative-AI-Addon/README.md

 ## :radio_button: ComfyUI Installation and Modules

 After installing [**ComfyUI**](https://github.com/comfyanonymous/ComfyUI) with your prefered plateform (i am using **Stability Matrix**), make sure you install the additional modules.
+Then you need to install [GIT software](https://git-scm.com/) (if it is not done already) on your computer.
 To install these modules, open a CMD window in the \ComfyUI\custom_nodes folder.
 And "git clone" each one of them.
 By adding the link after "git clone".

 - [ComfyUi-Manager](https://github.com/ltdrdata/ComfyUI-Manager)
 - [ComfyUI-Impact](https://github.com/ltdrdata/ComfyUI-Impact-Pack)